 • General condition of the opening

-Operational testing is often required to confirm that fire-rated rolling steel doors close correctly when needed.
-NFPA 80 addresses the inspection, testing, and maintenance of fire doors and other opening protectives.
-Specific requirements may vary depending on the door type, building conditions, local code adoption, and the authority having jurisdiction.
+Fire-rated rolling steel doors often require operational testing to confirm that they close correctly.
+NFPA 80 addresses inspection, testing, and maintenance for fire doors and other opening protectives.
+The specific requirements that apply can depend on the door, building, local code adoption, and the authority having jurisdiction.

-If your facility requires inspection, drop testing, or repair documentation for a fire-rated rolling steel door, Facility Door Solutions can help evaluate the door condition and recommend the appropriate next steps.
-Our team inspects and services these systems to support safer and more dependable operation.
+If your facility needs fire-rated rolling steel door inspection, drop testing, or repair documentation, Facility Door Solutions can help review the door condition and determine the proper next steps.
+We inspect and service fire-rated rolling steel doors to help facility owners maintain safer, more reliable operation.

 You may need service if you notice: